 Thursday, June 22, 2023 | 12:00 PM to 1:00 PM

 How do you approach your decisions?
 Are you an Adventurer, Detective, Listener, Thinker or Visionary?
-Join us for a conversation with Cheryl Strauss Einhorn to learn to identify the psychology of your decision-making, your decision strengths and where you may have potential blind spots.
+In this program based on her latest book, Cheryl Strauss Einhorn discusses how to identify the psychology of your decision-making, your decision strengths and where you may have potential blind spots.
 She will be interviewed by Paul Johnson, founding partner of Nicusa Investment Advisors and an adjunct professor at the Fordham University Gabelli School of Business.

 Topics will include: